 Boudha isn’t just a stupa, it’s a world in itself.

 There is nowhere quite like Boudha.
-This tiny place is a door into the past, blooming on the road of modernization while still planted very much in its ancient roots, a home for Tibetan refugees and an alive city pulsating with the vibrancy of Tibetan Buddhist Culture.
+This tiny place is a door into the past, blooming on the road of modernization while still planted very much in its ancien roots, a home for Tibetan refugees and an alive city pulsating with the vibrancy of Tibetan Buddhist Culture.
 Boudha is a mystical place where thousands of people from all walks of life come every day yet never quite leave the same way.
 In the repeated gongs of bells, the chants of a thousand voices raised in prayer and the unending clamour, you’ll somehow find peace.
-There is something incomprehensively tranquil in the way hundreds of prayer flags flutter in the wind, while the all seeing eyes of Buddha looks over the jarring city of Kathmandu.
+There is something incomprehensively tranquil in the way hundreds of prayer flags flutter in the wind, while the all-seeing eyes of Buddha look over the jarring city of Kathmandu.

 A day stroll around the Boudhanath Stupa might leave you transfixed on your spot – while you are mulling over where to start and what to do first.
 Boudha does that to you – it makes you momentarily forget about the outside world because Boudha isn’t just a stupa, it’s a world in itself.

 Here’s a list of things that we suggest you try at Boudha to get the best experience of this mystical place: